B-Aboobaker/RentOrBuyProperty/README.md

 3. Rent or Buy Selection Validation:
 * For the rent/buy selection, if the user enters a number other than 1 or 2, a negative number, or text, they are prompted to re-enter a valid selection:
 <br> <img src="assets/images/RoB16.png" alt="Rent or Buy Property image 16">

+## Code Walkthrough
+This section explains the main functions and logic implemented in the application:

+- Income and Expense Handling: Handles user input for income and expenses, ensuring they are numeric and positive.
+- Loan Calculation: Calculates monthly repayments based on user inputs for property price, deposit, interest rate, and term.
+- Affordability Check: Compares repayment amount to one-third of gross monthly income, displaying an alert if the threshold is exceeded.